You need to confirm you are over the age of 25 and living in Scotland

 Closing your account

-Information about education and experience saved in your account
+- information about education and experience saved in your account

-To close your account, please contact us using the 'feedback' button at the bottom of the page.
+To close your account, please contact us using the 'feedback' button at the bottom right-hand corner of the page.
 Please include your email address, full name, date of birth and postcode to ensure we can close your account.